-On March 27, news arrived that Salabat Jang, was arrived at the river Kistnah, not more than 60 km away, with an army of 40,000 men, to expel the intruders who had dared to invade the provinces under his suzerainty.
+On March 27, news arrived that Salabat Jung, was arrived at the Krishna River, not more than 60 km away, with an army of 40,000 men, to expel the intruders who had dared to invade the provinces under his suzerainty.

 On April 5, the southern monsoon broke with a flood of rain that soaked the morass around the fort to its deepest.
 The storm put a stop to the artillery fire.